 In this book, the problem of unifying physical theories is dealt with in a radically different way.
 Instead of trying to build a unified theory by tinkering with an assembly of existing theories, making them more complex, even adding strange symmetries and additional dimensions for their "mathematical beauty", I start exclusively from the most classic fundamentals concepts of physics that are Newton's equation and the first two principles of thermodynamics.
 Using these fundamental principles, and by developing an original geometry based on the Euler coordinates, I come, by a purely logical and deductive path, to suggest that the Universe could be a crystal, a three-dimensional lattice, elastic and massive, and that the constituent elements of Ordinary Matter could be structural defects (hereinafter called topological singularities) of this crystal lattice, namely various loops of dislocation and disclinations which we will describe in detail.
-I find, for an elastic isotropic lattice satisfying Newton's law, with specific hypotheses on its elastic properties, that the behaviors of this lattice and its topological singularities regroup "all" the physics currently known, by spontaneously appearing very similar analogies, strong and often perfect, with all the major current physical theories of the Macrocosm and the Microcosm, such as Maxwell's Equations, Special Relativity, Newtonian Gravitation, General Relativity, Modern Cosmology, Quantum Physics and the Standard Model of Elementary Particles.
-In addition, by studying lattices with special symmetries called axial, symbolically represented by "colored" 3D cubic lattices, I was able to identify a lattice structure whose topological singularities in loops perfectly coincide with the complex zoology of elementary particles, which could open up a very promising field of investigation for particle physics.
+I find, for an elastic isotropic lattice satisfying Newton's law, with specific hypotheses on its elastic properties, that the behaviors of this lattice and its topological singularities regroup "all" the physics currently known, by spontaneously appearing very similar analogies, strong and often perfect, with all the major current physical theories of the Macrocosm and the Microcosm, such as Maxwell's Equations, Special Relativity, Newtonian Gravitation, General Relativity, Modern Cosmology and Quantum Physics.